Harsh7880/Netflix-Gpt/README.md

   - Unsubscribed to the onAuthStateChanged callback
   - Register on TBDM & register a app and get access token
   - All can api for getting the now playing movies
+  - Added Movie Slice and dispatched a cation for adding now playing movies to the store
+  - Created custom hook for now playing movies

 # Features